AlikhanJambul/taskNumberNine/README.md

-# Create card with info from fake API
+# Create cards with info from fake API

 npm run dev